Electrical-Extrusion/sprint-4/Objective 8 - Extract HTTP Data.md

 URLs are ??!!?!?

 ### CGI Metadata
-Common Gateway Interface (CGI) is a protocol for web servers to move between what's doi
+Common Gateway Interface (CGI) is a protocol for web servers to move between what's done behind the scenes in command prompt and what a user sees in a dynamic application.

 ## We Do
 ### View all URLs accessed: